Become a Yoast SEO pro:

 The Yoast SEO readability checks in the sidebar

-Does every bullet need to be green?
+Does every traffic light need to be green?

 The Google preview